textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 FAQ: "How do I change the output of txp:recent_articles?":https://textpattern.com/faq/26/change-the-output-of-txp%3Arecent_articles

-h4. ...show a short list of articles or article links in a sidebar?
+h4. …show a short list of articles or article links in a sidebar?

 For simple lists, the recent_articles tag might do what you want (see above).